espnet/espnet/doc/parallelization.md

 option gpu=* -l gpu=$0 -q g.q
 ```

-This line means that the optional argument specified the second column will be changed the options after it:
+This line means that the optional argument specified by the second column, `gpu=*`,
+will be changed the options after it, `gpu=$0 -q g.q`:

 ```bash
 queue.pl --gpu 2